-- 8th grade: Humanities II (Medieval), Earth Science, Algebra I, Fine Arts electives, Latin II, Logic II, Grammar and Writing 8, Leadership 8 and Health.
+- 8th grade: Humanities II (Medieval), Earth Science, Algebra I, Fine Arts electives, Latin II, Logic II, Grammar and Writing 8, Leadership 8 and PE.

 - 9th grade: Humanities III (Modern – European),Physics, Geometry, Fine Arts electives, Latin III, Logic III, Grammar and Writing 9, Leadership 9 and PE.

-- 11th grade: Humanities V (Medieval), Chemistry, Pre-Calculus, Fine Arts electives, Latin I, Logic I, Grammar and Writing 7, Leadership 11, junior thesis and PE.
+- 11th grade: Humanities V (Medieval), Chemistry, Pre-Calculus, Fine Arts electives, Foreign Language elective, Leadership 11, Junior Thesis and PE.

-To apply, please fill an application on classreach.
+To apply, please fill out an application on classreach.

 Open Courses for Homeschool Families

 Due to space and scheduling, Friday-only grammar courses are not available.